 The first show of its kind

 Organizers believe this was the first show of its kind to assemble hobby enthusiasts, curators/professionals, and the public for discovery and discussion.
-The most important factors in building the show's early reputation were the variety, authenticity and quality of the specimens on display.
-This show has enjoyed international stature since the 1970s, partly due to its exhibits, many drawn from prominent private collections and museums around the world, including Smithsonian Institution and Carnegie Museum of Natural History.
+The most important factors in building the show's early reputation were the variety, authenticity, and quality of the specimens on display.
+This show has enjoyed international stature since the 1970s, partly due to its exhibits, many were drawn from prominent private collections and museums around the world, including Smithsonian Institution and Carnegie Museum of Natural History.

 Because of interest generated by the original show, satellite shows have proliferated all over Tucson.
 Many of these shows cater to the interests -- like beads and meteorites -- of the growing number of people coming to town.
 Together, the original show and the satellite shows make up the Tucson Gem, Mineral & Fossil Showcase -- one of the largest and most popular events in the international gem and mineral world, attracting an estimated 65,000 people to Tucson in a two-week period every February.
 This crowd fills hotel and resort rooms, restaurants, rental cars and airline seats many months in advance.
-The Tucson Gem & Mineral Society is a nonprofit, educational organization promoting interest in minerals, gems, jewelry, lapidary, and earth sciences holds general meetings, lectures, educational classes, field trips, and micro-mount classes.
+The Tucson Gem & Mineral Society is a nonprofit, educational organization promoting interest in minerals, gems, jewelry, lapidary, and earth sciences hold general meetings, lectures, educational classes, field trips, and micro-mount classes.
 More information about the organization is on tgms.org/show.